flowwer-dev/recap/README.md

 <details>
   <summary>I'm a sponsor but still getting the error "...is a premium feature, available to sponsors".</summary>

-  1. Check the sponsorship comes from the account that owns the configured repos (usually an organization).
+  1. Check the sponsorship comes from the account that owns the configured repository (usually an organization).
-  2. Make sure the sponsorship is configured as `public`, otherwise, the action cannot access the sponsorship information.
-If you prefer to keep it `private`, please reach me out to make it work for you that way 😉.
+  2. Ensure the sponsorship is configured as `public`; otherwise, the action cannot access the sponsorship information.
+If you prefer to keep it `private`, please reach out to make it work for you that way 😉.
 </details>

 ## Premium features ✨